Open Now Mon–Sat 8 AM – 6 PM | (984) 254-5642

 Rebuild: $1,800–$4,500.
 Reman replacement: $2,900–$7,100.
 Rebuilding saves $1,000–$3,000+ and reuses the original case.
 Replacement is better when there's catastrophic damage or a cracked case.

-We strongly recommend against it.
-A slipping transmission can cause sudden loss of power while driving — a real safety concern at highway speeds.
-Continuing to drive also accelerates damage and turns a minor repair into a full rebuild.
-Bring it in as soon as possible, or have it towed if the slipping is severe.
+No — a slipping transmission can lose drive power without warning, which is a real safety risk at highway speeds.
+Every mile you drive on it also accelerates internal wear and turns what might be a solenoid replacement into a full rebuild.
+Bring it in as soon as you notice the symptom, or have it towed if the slipping is severe.

 Parts run $800–$2,000, labor adds $1,000–$2,500, totaling $1,800–$4,500.
 Modern 8 and 10-speed units cost $4,500–$8,000.
 Timeline is 3–7+ business days.
 NC law requires a written estimate before work exceeding $350.